-- Monitoring hydrology to determine suitability of site; - Design review; - Five (5) years of post-construction monitoring to confirm 85% success rate on vegetative cover, presence of wetland hydrology, and establishment of active hydric soil conditions; - A surety bond or other financial assurance payable to the state and conditioned upon the successful completion of the mitigation project according to an approved mitigation plan; and - Long-term protection mechanisms for the site.
+- > Monitoring hydrology to determine suitability of site; - ➢ Design review; - Five years of post-construction monitoring to confirm 85% success rate on vegetative cover, presence of wetland hydrology, and establishment of active hydric soil conditions; - A surety bond or other financial assurance payable to the state and conditioned upon the successful completion of the mitigation project according to an approved mitigation plan; and - ▶ Long-term protection mechanisms for the site.

 The Department completed a comprehensive evaluation of its compensatory mitigation program in 2007.
 The Department has also expanded a formal assessment protocol to evaluate and document success of mitigation sites, including functional gains.
-In 2011, the Department updated the Maryland Nontidal Wetland Mitigation Guidance document to clarify policies on wetland mitigation.
+In December 2019 and January 2020, the Department developed three guidance documents to help applicants get through the mitigation process and to complete more successful mitigation sites.
+These documents focused on: 1) the permittee-responsible mitigation approval process, 2) the mitigation bank approval process, and 3) components of a mitigation plan.